- US Online Poker

 The Illinois bill also takes into account the implications of the recent First Circuit Court of Appeals ruling on the federal Wire Act case.
 This struck down the Department of Justice’s attempt to extend that Act’s prohibition on interstate sports betting to apply to other forms of gambling as well.

 The IGA nips any similar interference at the state level in the bud.
 It expressly allows the IGB to enter into interstate compacts for purposes of gambling, “including but not limited to” multi-state poker.
+That will be a huge boon for real money online poker in Illinois.

 It also specifies that servers for online casinos and poker don’t necessarily have to be located in the state.
 For the IGA’s purposes, the location of the person placing the bet is all that matters.
 The data can cross state lines, and the operator can resolve the bet using computers in other places.